Draper point

+Vacuum tube cathode heaters exceeding the Draper point visibly glow.

 In physics, the Draper point is the approximate temperature above which almost all solid materials visibly glow as a result of black-body radiation.
-It was established at 798 K by John William Draper in 1847.
+It was established at 977 °F by John William Draper in 1847.

 Bodies at temperatures just below the Draper point radiate primarily in the infrared range and emit negligible visible light.
 The value of the Draper point can be calculated using Wien's displacement law: the peak frequency $\nu_\text{peak}$ (in hertz) emitted by a blackbody relates to temperature as follows: